Onderhoud Seasonal

 Add a fresh boost of nutrients

-Then mix it all together really well.
-Scoop the soil mix from the front of the garden box to the back, from the left to the right and vice versa.
+Then mix everything thoroughly: move the mix from the front of the raised bed to the back, from left to right, and vice versa.

 Mix the MM-Mix and MM-Plantfood together well in your garden box